 Moreover, the growth of the sector is paralleled and advanced by technological shifts.
 In a column from 1995 a mother of two is reported to be using a new home delivery service based on phone calls (lineage 6).
 The contradictory, playful wording of ‘eating out without leaving her home’ (Mitchell, 1995, p.
 1) suggests that convenience is considered as part of an ‘efficient domestic economy’ (Shove and Southerton, 2000, p.
 301).
 The domestic framing suggests that interpretations by which the existence of convenience food is demand-induced sideline the possibility that it is also supply-induced.
 Another, probably deeper, incision relevant to sectoral development is the era of the smartphone (lineage 13).
 On first sight, telephonic delivery services emerging in the 1990s may not appear so different from today’s delivery platforms, but they lacked the technological capacity to concentrate many different cuisines, restaurants, or dishes in one medium.
 The popularity of the iPhone – introduced in 2007 – is followed by the launch of food delivery apps such as Grubhub, Deliveroo, JustEat, and UberEATS.
-In 2016 food OTG specialist Greggs also establishes a delivery service aimed at workplaces.
+In 2016, food OTG specialist Greggs also establishes a delivery service aimed at workplaces.
 The argument of deliveries helping customers to lead an easier life features prominently.

 6. Hidden Dimensions of Waste